rosspeili/rosspeili/README.md

 * **Programming:** Python 3 (Codecademy)
 * **Neuroscience:** The Brain & Space (Duke University)
 * **Project Management:** (Google)
-* *Continuous studies in AI, Bioinformatics, and Quantum Info from institutions including Stanford, MIT, and KAIST.*
+* *Continuous studies in AI, Bioinformatics, and Quantum Info from institutions including Stanford, MIT, and KAIST.
+See all at [ζω.online](https://ζω.online)*